StudioPetrikas/Send2Blend_Fusion360/README.md

 Full installation proccess can also be found in [this Youtube Video](https://youtu.be/b_SJ8AmRgg0).

 *Highly Recommended: After the installation, navigate to "Tools" panel, click on Add-Ins drop down, and assign a new keyboard shortcut for "Send To Blender".
-I personally prefer CMD+B*
+I personally prefer ⌘ + B*

 # Installation (Windows)
 1. Download the [current release of Send2Blend for Fusion 360](https://github.com/StudioPetrikas/Send2Blend_Fusion360/files/5112152/Send2Blend_Fusion360_v1.0.zip)